 - Nitsuke (煮付)

-Nimono (煮物) basically refers to all simmered foods, where the ingredients are cooked until the liquid has mostly evaporated.
+Nimono (煮物) refers to all simmered foods, where the ingredients are cooked until the liquid evaporates.

-The simmering liquid is a base of dashi, sake, soy sauce and a sweetener (mirin, sugar or both).
-The liquid should not be soupy and drowning the ingredients, although some dishes will have some broth leftover, which is ladled over the final dish before serving.
+The simmering liquid is a base of dashi, sake, soy sauce, and a sweetener (mirin, sugar, or both).
+The liquid should not be soupy and drown the ingredients, although some dishes will have some broth left, which is spooned over the final dish before serving.

-Most nimono dishes are the comfort food for the Japanese, and the cornerstone in both “mom’s/grandma’s home cooking” and Kaiseki Ryori (Japanese fine-dining cuisine).
+Most nimono dishes are the comfort food for the Japanese and the cornerstone in “mom’s/grandma’s home cooking” and Kaiseki Ryori (Japanese fine-dining cuisine).

-The most classic homey nimono is Nishime (煮しめ) or Chikuzenni (筑前煮), where various ingredients are cooked together in one pot and simmered in their own juices.
-We serve the dish for the everyday meal as well as celebratory occasions such as the Japanese New Years’ feast.
+The most classic homey nimono is Nishime (煮しめ) or Chikuzenni (筑前煮), where various ingredients are cooked together in one pot and simmered in their juices.
+We serve the dish for everyday meals and celebratory occasions such as the Japanese New Years’ feast.

-In Kaiseki Ryori, it is perhaps the most important course that showcases the chef’s skills.
-Through nimono dishes, s/he perfectly presents the seasonal ingredient in its purest yet tastiest nature to the guests.
-When the dish is served in a bowl, it is called Futamono (蓋物, literally “lidded thing”) or Nimonowan (煮物椀, literally “nimono bowl”).
+Kaiseki Ryori is perhaps the most essential course that showcases the chef’s skills.
+Through nimono dishes, s/he perfectly presents the guests with the seasonal ingredient in its purest yet tastiest nature.
+When the dish is served in a bowl, it is called Futamono (蓋物, “lidded thing”) or Nimonowan (煮物椀, “nimono bowl”).

 🔪 Cook JOC Nimono Recipes: